Terminal Redux

 Terminal Redux is the third album by the American thrash metal band Vektor, released on May 6, 2016.
 It is the band's first album released on Earache Records.
-The album is a concept album, which tells a sci-fi story about an astronaut finding the key to immortality and using it to gain vast political and financial power, but eventually experiencing an existential crisis as a result.
+The album is a concept album, which tells a sci-fi story about a high ranking individual, banished into space, who finds the key to immortality.
+From this discovery, they then spread their influence far and wide, gaining near-complete control over the entire population of Earth.
+Afterwards, they explore the Milky Way, eventually experiencing an existential crisis as a result.
 Vocalist, guitarist and songwriter David DiSanto has also stated that the album was intended to serve as a concept album about the band itself.
 Terminal Redux is the final Vektor album to feature Frank Chin and Blake Anderson, as both left the band in December 2016.
 It was also Vektor's final album before they entered a four-year-hiatus that same year.

 Production and release

 Vektor first played the song "Ultimate Artificer" live in August 2014, after roughly a year of writing new material.
 The band spent much of 2015 in the studio, recording the album.
 In November of that year, the band announced that their upcoming album would be entitled Terminal Redux, and released a studio version of "Ultimate Artificer".
 In February 2016, the band revealed the album's final release date, artwork, and track listing.